geerlingguy/ansible-for-devops/lamp-infrastructure/README.md

 This guide assumes you already have Vagrant, VirtualBox, and Ansible installed locally.

-After everything is booted and configured, visit http://varnish.dev/ (if you configured the domain in your hosts file) in a browser, and refresh a few times to see that Varnish, Apache, PHP, Memcached, and MySQL are all working properly!
+After everything is booted and configured, visit http://varnish.dev/ (if you configured the domain in your hosts file with the line `192.168.2.2  varnish.dev`) in a browser, and refresh a few times to see that Varnish, Apache, PHP, Memcached, and MySQL are all working properly!

 ## Build and configure the servers (DigitalOcean)